amalagaura/camunda-workflow/README.md

 ### Methods
 #### Processes
 Deploying a model.
-Uses a default name, tenant id, etc. Below outlines how to deploy a process using the included sample.bpmn file created by the generator.
+Uses a default name, etc. Below outlines how to deploy a process using the included sample.bpmn file created by the generator.

 ```ruby